 - that information tending to show any matter falling within any of the preceding paragraphs has been, is being or is likely to be concealed or destroyed.

-This policy applies to all South Dublin County Council workers including contractors, consultants, agency staff, former employees and interns/trainees.
+This policy applies to all South Dublin County Council workers including employees, former employees, agency staff, contractors, interns, trainees, volunteers, consultants and job applicants.

 The policy highlights that it is always appropriate to raise concerns when they are based on a reasonable belief irrespective of whether any wrongdoing is in fact subsequently identified and provides workers with guidance on how to raise concerns.

-Section 22 of the Protected Disclosures Act 2014 requires the publication of an annual report relative to Protected Disclosures received.
+Section 22 of the Protected Disclosures Act 2014 requires the publication of an annual report to provide an update on Protected Disclosures received.

-In accordance with the Protected Disclosure Act 2014, the Council has appointed Cristina Hurson, Senior Executive Officer, Corporate Performance and Change Management to receive protected disclosures.
-Contact details for the designated officer are set out below -
+In accordance with the Protected Disclosure Act 2014, the Council has appointed Michael Murtagh, Senior Executive Officer, Corporate Performance and Change Management to receive protected disclosures.
+Contact details for the designated officer are set out below:

 Post: Senior Executive Officer, Corporate Performance and Change Management, County Hall, Tallaght, Dublin 24